zonneplan/KiBot/README.md

                 - `width`: [number|string] Width for the `custom` paper size.
             - **`tabs`**: [dict] Style of the tabs used to join the PCB copies.
               * Valid keys:
+                - **`type`**: [string='spacing'] [fixed,spacing,full,annotation] Fixed: Place given number of tabs on the PCB edge.
+                              Spacing: Place tabs on the PCB edges based on spacing.
+                              Full: Create tabs that are full width of the PCB.
+                              Corner: Create tabs in the corners of the PCB.
+                              Annotation: Add tabs based on PCB annotations.
                 - `cutout`: [number|string] When your design features open pockets on the side, this parameter specifies extra cutout depth in order to ensure that a sharp corner of the pocket can be milled.
 Used for *full*.
                 - `hcount`: [number=1] Number of tabs in the horizontal direction.
 Used for *fixed*.